dr4carys/finalbangkit/README.md

 Files :

-modelTest.ipynb
-Notebook to test the model, this file uploaded to Google Cloud Service for the Android Application
+modelTest.ipynb -- Notebook to test the model, this file uploaded to Google Cloud Service for the Android Application

-trainModel.ipynb
-Notebook to train the model.
+trainModel.ipynb -- Notebook to train the model.

+Link for the datasets : https://drive.google.com/folderview?id=1eBzuWx-HSno0FYWSFn-QmCTG6pw0QPGJ